The Big Picture On How Many Mortgages Can You Have As A Real Estate Investor:

 Conventional Mortgages for Your First Few Rental Properties

 After the 2008 economic crash, Fannie Mae technically increased the number of allowed mortgages from four to ten.
-But almost no conventional loan programs allow more than four mortgages reporting on your credit.
+But almost no conventional loan programs allow more than four mortgages to report on your credit.

 That distinction bears repeating.
 Conventional mortgage lenders review the number of mortgages listed on your credit report.
 If it doesn’t appear there, they typically ignore it.

 Not that you’d want more than four mortgages on your credit report anyway.
-Even three or four mortgages can start damaging your credit; more could completely wreck it.
+Indeed, even three or four mortgages can start damaging your credit; more could completely wreck it.

 Still, for new real estate investors, conventional mortgage loans often prove to be the most affordable option, with relatively low interest rates and fees.
 Compare personalized interest rates and fees using online tools like Credible*.